OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/what_are_components.md

 ## What are Components?

 They are data, that is all they are.
+Designing them is the most important task you will find yoursefl doing in a ESC driven game.
+The reason is that if you change a component you have to update all systems that use it.
 This data together composed makes up an Entity.
 It an be changed at runtime, how ever it is required.
 This data is transformed in Systems/Engines and therefore Systems / Engines provide the Behaviour of our game based on the input/output of other Systems/Engines.

 > **Note**:  Keep in mind they do not need a Truth Representation.
 If they do not have one, the Engine cannot display them in the Entity Tree View.
 This is useful for runtime only components.